-(v) the Developer having delivered to the Authority a list of all sources of funding to be used to develop the Minimum Improvements and evidence of the total costs of developing the Minimum Improvements, in a form reasonably satisfactory to the Authority, evidencing any reduction in the amount TIF Loan as described in this paragraph; and
+(v) the Developer having delivered to the Authority a list of all sources of funding to be used to develop the Minimum Improvements and evidence of the total costs of developing the Minimum Improvements, in a form reasonably satisfactory to the Authority, evidencing any reduction in the amount TIF Loan as described in this paragraph;

-(vi) there being no uncured Event of Default under this Agreement.
+- (vi) the Developer has obtained all entitlements for the Market Rate Apartments; and - (vi) there being no uncured Event of Default under this Agreement.

 (c) Reduction of TIF Loan.
-Subject to the provisions of paragraph (b) above, if after review of the sources of funds and total costs of developing the Minimum Improvements provided by the Developer pursuant to paragraph (b)(vi) above, but prior to disbursal of the TIF Loan to the Developer, the Authority's municipal advisor reasonably determines that all or a portion of the amount of the TIF Loan is not necessary to cover a gap in the amount of funds needed to construct the Minimum Improvements, the TIF Loan will be reduced to the amount necessary to cover the gap in the amount of funds needed to construct the Minimum Improvements.
+Subject to the provisions of paragraph (b) above, if after review of the sources of funds and total costs of developing the Minimum Improvements provided by the Developer pursuant to paragraph (b)(v) above, but prior to disbursal of the TIF Loan to the Developer, the Authority's municipal advisor reasonably determines that all or a portion of the amount of the TIF Loan is not necessary to cover a gap in the amount of funds needed to construct the Minimum Improvements, the TIF Loan will be reduced to the amount necessary to cover the gap in the amount of funds needed to construct the Minimum Improvements.

 (d) Developer Fee.
 The Developer further agrees that the aggregate amount paid to the Developer as a developer fee from proceeds of all sources of funding, and from the proceeds of permanent financing entered into upon completion of construction of the Minimum Improvements (but net of any portion of such fee reinvested to pay Minimum Improvements costs) shall not exceed \$1,000,000.
-Upon completion of the Minimum Improvements (and as a condition to issuance of a Certificate of Completion), the Developer shall provide to the Authority a report from an independent certified public accountant evidencing compliance with clause (i) of this paragraph.
-Upon request from the Authority from time to time (but no more often than annually), the Developer shall provide to the Authority a report certifying and evidencing compliance with clause (ii) of this paragraph.
+Upon completion of the Minimum Improvements (and as a condition to issuance of a Certificate of Completion), the Developer shall provide to the Authority a report from an independent certified public accountant evidencing compliance with this paragraph.
+Upon request from the Authority a report certifying and evidencing compliance with this paragraph.

 (e) Information Regarding Surplus Cash.
-Prior to January 31 of each year, commencing with the first fiscal year following the repayment in full of the developer fee, the Developer shall submit to the Authority evidence of the Surplus Cash for the Minimum Improvements for the preceding fiscal year.
+Prior to April 1 of each year, the Developer shall submit to the Authority evidence of the Surplus Cash for the Minimum Improvements for the preceding fiscal year.
 In addition, if requested, the Developer agrees to provide to the Authority any background documentation reasonably related to the financial data, upon written request from the Authority or the Authority's municipal advisor.

 (f) Repayment of TIF Loan.
 The Authority and the Developer agree that the principal of and accrued interest, if any, on the TIF Loan will be subject to repayment in full.
-The TIF Loan will be will be paid by the Developer over time through payments on the Developer Surplus Cash Note, payment of which shall commence August 1, 20, with interest at a rate of four percent (4.0%) per annum and shall continue until all principal of and interest on the Developer Surplus Cash Note is paid in full.
-Each year, within thirty (30) days of submission by the Developer of its Surplus Cash calculation for the previous fiscal year, the Developer shall repay the principal of and interest on the TIF Loan in an amount equal to one hundred percent (100%) of Surplus Cash.
-The Developer shall continue to make principal and interest payments on the TIF Loan each year until the TIF Loan is repaid in full.
+The TIF Loan will be paid by the Developer over time through payments on the Developer Surplus Cash Note, payment of which shall commence May 1 of the first year in which Surplus Cash is available, with interest at a rate of four percent (4.0%) per annum accruing on a simple basis and shall continue until all principal of and interest on the Developer Surplus Cash Note is paid in full.
+Each year, on May 1, the Developer shall repay the principal of and interest on the TIF Loan in an amount equal to one hundred percent (100%) of Surplus Cash.
+The Developer shall continue to make principal and interest payments on the TIF Loan each year on May 1 until the TIF Loan is repaid in full.
 The principal of the TIF Loan must be paid in full on the later of (i) thirty (30) years following the Closing Date or (ii) the maturity of any permanent mortgage loan obtained by the Developer to finance the Minimum Improvements.